memgonzales/sliding-puzzle/README.md

 3. Run the app using Android Studio (or any IDE that supports Android development).
 Alternatively, Android also provides a <a href = "https://developer.android.com/studio/build/building-cmdline">guide</a> on how to build the app from the command line.

 ## Testing the Application
 The project includes unit tests, which are located inside the [`app/src/test/java`](https://github.com/memgonzales/sliding-puzzle/tree/master/app/src/test/java/com/gonzales/mark/n_puzzle) folder.
 These are JUnit tests that run on the machine's local Java Virtual Machine.
+Testing can be done either from <a href = "https://developer.android.com/studio/test">Android Studio</a> or the <a href = "https://developer.android.com/studio/test/command-line">command line</a>.

 ## Dependencies